Our Policy Positions

 The impacts of even short stays in remand are immense, and effect individuals, their families and communities as a whole.
 Black and Indigenous populations, as well as individuals experiencing homelessness, poverty, and mental health and substance use issues are overrepresented in the provincial remand population.
 Even a few days or weeks in detention can impact an individual’s employment, housing, and mental health.
 Individuals on remand lack access to programming, healthcare and social supports.
 The experience of incarceration destabilizes individuals and can contribute to, rather than prevent, a cycle of criminal justice involvement.

 There is also a significant cost associated with incarcerating people as opposed to providing alternatives in the community.
 It costs upwards of $300 per day to house an individual in a correctional institution.
-This amounts to millions of dollars spent each yet to incarcerate individuals that are legally innocent and awaiting trial.
+This amounts to millions of dollars spent each year in order to incarcerate individuals that are legally innocent and awaiting trial.

 - Our position